-Cyclothymic disorder resembles bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
+Cyclothymic disorder resembles bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
 Mania is characterized... read more but is less severe.
 The episodes of elation and sadness are less intense, typically last for only a few days, and recur fairly often at irregular intervals.
 This disorder may develop into bipolar disorder or may continue as extreme moodiness.

-Having cyclothymic disorder may contribute to success in business, leadership, achievement, and artistic creativity.
-However, it may also result in uneven work and school records, frequent change of residence, repeated romantic breakups or marital failure, and alcohol use Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more and other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more .
+For people with cyclothymic disorder, the energy during episodes of elation may contribute to success in business, leadership, achievement, and artistic creativity.
+However, excessive elation or depression or the fluctuation of moods may also result in uneven work and school records, frequent changes of residence, repeated romantic breakups or marital failure, and alcohol use Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more and other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .

-Doctors diagnose cyclothymic disorder based on the distinctive pattern of symptoms.
+Doctors diagnose cyclothymic disorder based on the distinctive pattern of mental health symptoms.